sarkershantonu/sarkershantonu.github.io/_posts/2013/2013-07-01-regex-java-exception-extract.md

 This is regular basis need, spatially when you are analyzing a trace message that you found after an automated test process or unit test.

-For basic idea about regular expression,[this old post](https://sarkershantonu.github.io/2013/06/29/regular-expression-intro/).
+For basic idea about regular expression, see [this old post](https://sarkershantonu.github.io/2013/06/29/regular-expression-intro/).

 When analyzing a trace message, we have to retrieve information from a single trace message from trace stack.
 A sample example (android trace message)